direktspeed/node-paas-server/README.md

 No Matter if you want to run Serverless Functions or Offer a Uniq Interface for your PaaS Applications PaaS Server gets you up and Running in No Time.

+It even circumvents all the downsides that are mentoined here https://serverless.com/blog/when-why-not-use-serverless/ as we give you this visibility.

 It is easy Extend and Adjust Able to Serve as Entry Point or event emitter to all your PaaS Applications

 ## Install